moehriegitt/hob3l/README.md

 ## Using This Tool, Command Line Options

-In general, use `hob3l --help`.
+When in doubt, use `hob3l --help`.

-To convert a normal scad file into the subset this Hob3l can read, start by using OpenSCAD to convert to a flat 3D CSG structure with all the syntactic sugar removed.
+To convert a complex SCAD file into the subset that Hob3l can read, start by using OpenSCAD to convert to a flat 3D CSG structure with all the syntactic sugar removed.
 This conversion is fast.